 Favorite takeaway: Great design and easy to digest.

-30. Sequoia Capital
+30. Sequoia Capital pitch deck

 Sequoia Capital is one of the leading investment firms in Silicon Valley.
 This deck is a template they recommend following.